 (ii) The individual's selected assigned provider is denied by ODM; or

 (iii) The selected assigned provider is unwilling or unable to accept the individual.

 (c) Changes in pharmacy will be made immediately following a request for individuals who are receiving medication assisted treatment for addiction.

 (2) Changing an assigned provider.

-(a) An individual may request to change, or ODM may require an alternative selection of an assigned provider under the following circumstances:
+(a) An individual may request to change an assigned provider, or ODM may direct an individual to make an alternative selection of an assigned provider, under the following circumstances:

 (i) The assigned provider's office is no longer accessible to the individual for any of the following reasons:

 (a) The assigned provider's office has relocated or closed;